NIPPON STEEL KOWA REAL ESTATE

 Environmental coexistence residential zone offering comfortable city life for the 21st century

-Urban Residence (5 ha.)
+Urban Residence(5 ha.)

-Seeking multigenerational cohabitation and coexistence with nature, this residential zone includes Livio Higashida Ville Court, which produces approximately 34% lower CO2 emissions than next-generation energy-saving standards.
+Seeking multigenerational cohabitation and coexistence with nature, this residential zone includes LIVIO Higashida Ville Court, which produces approximately 34% lower CO2 emissions than next-generation energy-saving standards.

-Livio Higashida Ville Court
+LIVIO Higashida Ville Court

 An urban resort cluster combining water fun and green areas with facilities for leisure and interaction

-Bayfront Park (11 ha.)
+Bayfront Park(11 ha.)

 Utilizing its location looking out over Dokai Bay, this area offers a waterfront greenery zone, leisure and cultural exchange facilities, hot springs, wedding halls, and more.